Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Fold in one strip from the right, one from the left, one from the right, one from the left, and so on to cover the whole loaf.

-Brush the top with heavy cream, milk, or plant milk.
+Brush the top with heavy cream, milk, or their non-dairy substitutes.

-Bake in the oven at 350°F or 180°C for about 30 minutes, until the mushroom wellington is golden brown.
+Bake at 350°F or 180°C for about 30 minutes, until the mushroom Wellington is golden brown.

-Let it cool down briefly before cutting it with a serrated knife and serve with mushroom gravy.
+Let it cool down briefly before cutting it with a serrated knife.

 Mushroom wellington served with potato wedges